richardltc/boxwallet/README.md

 ## Is it free? ##

 Yes!
-BoxDivi is FREE to use, however, if you'd like to send a tip, please feel free:
+BoxWallet is FREE to use, however, if you'd like to send a tip, please feel free:

 DIVI: DSniZmeSr62wiQXzooWk7XN4wospZdqePt